SPS Resources

 The CPIC is an international consortium that creates evidence-based clinical practice guidelines.

-Their medicines guidelines provide therapeutic recommendations for dosing specific medicines based on genotype.
+Their medicine guidelines provide therapeutic recommendations for dosing specific medicines based on genotype.
 A large range of guidelines is available, including:

 - CYP2C19 and Clopidogrel